Marcus theory: Macroscopic system: two conducting spheres

-The microscopic system: the donor-acceptor pair
+Microscopic system: the donor-acceptor pair

 Shrinking the two-sphere model to the molecular level creates the problem that in the self-exchange reaction the charge can no longer be transferred in arbitrary amounts, but only as a single electron.
 However, the polarization still is determined by the total ensemble of the solvent molecules and therefore can still be treated classically, i.e. the polarization energy is not subject to quantum limitations.
 Therefore, the energy of solvent reorganization can be calculated as being due to a hypothetical transfer and back transfer of a partial elementary charge according to the Marcus formula.
 Thus the reorganization energy for chemical redox reactions, which is a Gibbs free energy, is also a parabolic function of Δe of this hypothetical transfer, For the self exchange reaction, where for symmetry reasons Δe = 0.5, the Gibbs free energy of activation is ΔG(0)^{‡} = λ_{o}/4 (see Fig. 1 and Fig. 2 intersection of the parabolas I and f, f(0), respectively).

 Up to now all was physics, now some chemistry enters.
 The self exchange reaction is a very specific redox reaction, most of the redox reactions are between different partners e.g.